ASSERT-KTH/assert-gold-mine/docs/snic-run-experiments.md

 `#SBATCH -n` specifies the number of nodes that you want to allocate for the job;

-`#SBATCH --time` specifies the time that should be reserved for the job (in the example, it has been specified one hour).
+`#SBATCH --time` specifies the time that should be reserved for the job (the maximum allowed runtime of any job is seven days, as indicated in [this page](https://www.hpc2n.umu.se/documentation/batchsystem/slurm-submit-file-design#runtime)).

-`srun` contains the command that have to be executed by the job (generally, you should run your parallel program with `mpirun` on `Kebnekaise` and `srun` on `Abisko`).
+`srun` contains the command that have to be executed by the job (generally, you should run your parallel program with `mpirun` on `Kebnekaise` and `srun` on `Abisko`, but since `mpirun` does not always work when using standard input and since both should work interchangeably, you can use `srun` also on `Kebnekaise`).

 For instance, if you want to run [Repairnator](https://github.com/eclipse/repairnator) on the build `346537408` and reserve three hours to its job, you can create a file with this content: